Technologies in 2001: A Space Odyssey: Companies and countries

-There are corporate logos and entities in the film that either didn't exist, no longer exist, or were broken up by anti-trust lawsuits.
+There are corporate logos and entities in the film that either did not exist, no longer exist, or were broken up by anti-trust lawsuits.
 Still others changed their business model or represent countries that no longer exist.

 The British Broadcasting Corporation never expanded to have a BBC-12.
 BBC Three and Four came into existence in 2003 and 2002 respectively and newer channels used names such as BBC News and BBC Parliament.
 The corporations IBM, Aeroflot, Howard Johnson's, Whirlpool Corporation and Hilton Hotels, visual references of which appear in the film, have survived beyond 2001, although by 2001 Howard Johnson's had switched its business focus to hotels, rather than the restaurants shown in the film.
 The film depicts a still-existing Pan Am (which went out of business in 1991) and a still-existing Bell System telephone company (which was broken up in 1984 as a result of an anti-monopoly lawsuit filed by the U.S. Justice Department).
 (Note: On the movie screen, the words "Bell System" appear in the Bell logo on the outside of the PICTUREPHONE booth (starting at 27:17) and on the PICTUREPHONE screen at the end of the call (at 29:23).)
 The Bell System logo seen in the film was modified in 1969 and dropped entirely in 1983.